-Responsibilities of the Directors of the Manager for the Portfolio's financial statements
+Responsibilities of the Directors for the Financial Statements

-The Directors of the Manager are responsible for the preparation and fair presentation of the Portfolio's financial statements in accordance with International Financial Report Standards and the requirements of the Collective Investment Schemes Control Act, and for such internal control as the Directors determine is necessary to enable the preparation of each Portfolio's financial statements that are free from material misstatement, whether due to fraud or error.
+The directors are responsible for the preparation and fair presentation of the financial statements in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Collective Investment Schemes Control Act of South Africa, and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the Portfolio's financial statements, the Directors are responsible for assessing the ability of the Portfolio to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the Portfolio or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the directors are responsible for assessing the portfolio's ability to continue as a going concerndisclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the portfolio or to cease operations, or have no realistic alternative but to do so.